Penobscot Valley Country Club

 Penobscot Valley Country Club is a golf course in Orono, Maine designed by Donald Ross in 1924.
-In September 2017, the club was taken over by Penobscot Valley CC LLC. & operated by Resurrection Golf, a Maine-based golf course ownership & management company.
+In September 2017, the club was taken over by Penobscot Valley CC LLC. & was operated by Resurrection Golf, a Maine-based golf course ownership & management company.
+After going on the market, they sold in 2025 to the owners of Lucerne Country Club for $3 Million Dollars.
 A brand new clubhouse was built in 2001.
-The club has played host to many regional amateur tournaments, and in 2009 hosted the North Atlantic Conference Men's Golf Championship.
+The club has played host to many regional amateur tournaments, and in 2009 it hosted the North Atlantic Conference Men's Golf Championship.